Bai1026/PBC_Final_Project/platform/README.md

 ```

 ## How to open the Django shell
-- `python manage.py shell` to open the shell
+- `python manage.py shell` to open the shell.

 - create a superuser
 ```bash